Building owners are demanding evidence of operational performance because they are uncertain that traditional sustainability programs deliver.

 However, it’s important to note that LEED was never designed to become the industry’s performance standard.
 It is merely a prescriptive approach to raise awareness in an industry scrambling for ways to reduce energy consumption.

-The first step in our quest for true energy conservation is to require buildings to disclose energy performance.
+The first step to true energy conservation is to require buildings to disclose energy performance.
 Any “green” or “sustainable” building should, at a minimum know and disclose the building’s Energy Use Intensity (EUI).

 Once we commit to EUI as a performance-based standard, we can then consider how to set performance goals during building planning and dynamically track performance once the building is operational.

-Imagine in 10 years, looking back at this period and wondering how we classified any buildings as sustainable, without specifically addressing energy utilization and impacts on GHG emissions.
+Imagine in 10 years, looking back at this period and wondering how we classified any buildings as sustainable, without data specifically addressing energy utilization and impacts on carbon emissions.

-For more information on setting EUI goals and dynamically tracking performance, go to www.aurosgroup.com and click “what’s my EUI”.
+For more information on setting EUI goals and dynamically tracking performance, go to www.aurosgroup.com.